Monday, December 3, 2012

 Since it went there anyway, I planned to explore Broadway/Capitol Hill before switching buses, but at about the last stop it caught up to the 49 (Metro Transit) so I just took that to the University District.
 To kill a little time, I covered a little of my later itinerary for that area, visited Magus Books, University Bookstore, and Comic Stop (formerly the U District's Zanadu Comics) before taking a 30 bus (Metro Transit) to Gas Works Park.
 I spent about an hour or so there, knowing that I'll likely be back a couple more times this trip.
 I walked back to the 30 stop.
 My ORCA card ran out of money so I had to pay the difference; will replenish tomorrow.
 I took the 30 to the McDonald's just across from Seattle Center, grabbing dinner there.

-[NOW: Comic Stop is now closed.]
+[NOW: Comic Stop is now defunct.
+That McDonald's is now closed.]

 I visited the International Fountain, which was still being renovated.
 I walked to Silver Platters, retrieved my other itinerary and bought some movies (including a blu-ray and a 50 Pack).
 I walked to Easy Street Records on Mercer St and got some more DVDs.